graphaware/node-local-relationship-index/README.md

 ## Motivation

-The supernode problem is a common issue in graph database space.
+The supernode problem is a common issue in the graph database space.
-Being able to do following query efficiently on nodes with thousands, millions or more relationships would make a whole new range of use cases possible with Neo4j.
+Being able to do the following query efficiently on nodes with thousands, millions or more relationships would make a whole new range of use cases possible with Neo4j.

 ```
 MATCH (node)-[r:MY_REL {i: $i}]-(other)